 Companies like Microsoft identified six ethical values – fairness, reliability and safety, privacy and security, inclusivity, transparency, and accountability – to guide the cross-disciplinary development and use of artificial intelligence.
 Also, large IT corporations are establishing ethical committees.

-But regulators will need to understand that the compliance with such ethical rules cannot be left to the discretion of companies that on the contrary shall
+My top 3 best practices on the future of artificial intelligenceRegulators will need to understand that the compliance with such ethical rules cannot be left to the discretion of companies that on the contrary shall

 - be obliged by applicable laws to comply with them;